calliope-project/calliope/doc/user/configuration_reference.rst

        depreciation:
            # ... depreciation definitions ...

 Each technology **must** define a ``parent``, which can either be an abstract base technology such as ``supply``, or any other technology previously defined in the model.
 The technology inherits all settings from its parent, but overwrites anything it specifies again itself.
+See :ref:`config_parents_and_groups` for more details on this and on the function of the ``group:`` option.

 ``stack_weight`` and ``color`` determine how the technology is shown in model outputs.
 The higher the ``stack_weight``, the lower a technology will be shown in stackplots.